Software Engineer at Bloomberg L.P.

 Student at Rensselaer Polytechnic Institute

 Starting in the Fall of 2013 I began majoring in Computer Science and Computer & Systems Engineering, with a Minor in Cognitive Science.
 I began learning new programming languages in addition to theory in the area of CS, such as machine learning, but also learning a lot with distributed systems and databases.
 With engineering, I began to learn CAD and engineering analysis, and soon began to take more hands-on classes involving electrical circuits as well as working with microprocessors, combining programming knowledge with wiring and circuitry.
+I graduated in May 2017.

 Software Development Intern at Octopart